josdem/hugo/content/techtalk/cplusplus/c++_io_istringstream.md

 date = "2016-07-03T11:33:29-05:00"
-tags = ["josdem", "techtalks", "c++", "istringstream"] title = "The IO Library: istringstream"
+tags = ["josdem", "techtalks", "c++", "istringstream"] title = "The IO Library: istringstream" description = "An istringstream is often used when we have some work to do on an entire line, and other work to do with individual words within a line."
 +++

 An istringstream is often used when we have some work to do on an entire line, and other work to do with individual words within a line.